Dev-Ravish/CPP-Problems/README.md

 # CPP-Problems
-This repository contains some of the tough C++ problems solved by me.
+This repository contains the C++ problems solved by me while in learning phase.